Christopher-Simpson/milestone2-hype-machine-v2/README.md

 Before I gave up on my rugby card game project the last thing I was looking at was the .mousedown event in the Jquery documentation.
-I thought if I could just make an app that could use that function to play a sound and combined with a .mouseup to stop and reset the sound I could have an air horn that I could play like and instrument in software form on my phone and use it for my gig that evening.
+I thought if I could just make an app that could use that function to play a sound and combined with a .mouseup to stop and reset the sound I could have an air horn that I could play like and instrument in software form on my phone and use it for my gig that evening and it will take at least one line of jQuery to create!

 So what I coded is now what you are looking at as my project submission.
 It has HTML, CSS and JQuery.
 It is based on combining two different jQuery events .mousedown and .mouseup on .mousedown the function will fire and audio element.
 On .mouseup the element will stop and reset to 0.